-A simple & easy scarf is the perfect first project for complete beginners to crochet as it allows you to master your stitch technique without worrying too much about width or gauge.
+A simple, modern & easy to crochet scarf is the perfect first project for complete beginners as it allows you to master your stitch technique without worrying too much about width or gauge.

-This step by step tutorial teaches you how to create your own chunky scarf even if you are a total beginner and the best bit about King&Eye patterns is that they work up quickly so you won’t still be working on it next Winter!
+This step by step tutorial teaches you how to crochet your own chunky scarf even if you are a total beginner and the best bit about King&Eye patterns is that they are designed for beginners so they are quick and easy meaning you won’t still be working on it next Winter!

 What Materials Do I Need To Crochet An Easy Scarf?

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)